paucabar/assess_segmentation/README.md

 5. Select the image format of your images
 6. Set the background (black or white)
 7. Ok
-8. A result table (.csv) will be saved within the target folder.
+8. A result table (.csv) will be saved within the prediction folder.

 ## Instance Segmentation